In the Spotlight

 Language Evaluation Exams

 Students may take Language Evaluation Exams in the respective departments of their language choice.
-Below is the contact information for four departments on campus that offer placement exams and how to schedule them:
+Below is the contact information for five languages on campus that offer placement exams:

 213 Autobiographical Screenwriting